Zuruuh/react-calendar/docs/reference/date-picker.md

 This is just a thin abstraction over [`setTemporarySelectedDate`](#settemporaryselecteddate) and [`minimumSelectableDate`](#minimumselectabledate)/[`maximumSelectableDate`](#maximumselectabledate).
-It exists only because it's a really frequent use case, but this could very easily be re-implemented on user-land since you already have access to all functions and datas.
+It exists only because it's a really frequent use case, but this could very easily be re-implemented on user-land since you already have access to all functions and data.

 #### `DatePickerControls`